Game Editor

 Reuse, don't repeat

-If two automations need the same five actions, put those actions in a scene once and have both automations Run a scene.
+If two automations need the same five actions, put those actions in a scene once and have both automations run that Scene.
 Change the steps in one place and every caller stays in sync.

 Quick Actions